DSStoffer/dsstoffer.github.io/Rtoot.md

 <br/>

-&#10060; After viewing enough help files, you will eventually run into `## Not run:` in an __Examples__ section. <font color="#FF4500">__It is NOT for a user's consumption.__</font>
+&#10060; After viewing enough help files, you will eventually run into `## Not run:` in an __Examples__ section. *<font color="#FF4500">It is NOT for a user's consumption.</font>*
 ![](https://nickpoison.github.io/figs/slaphead.gif)

-> `Not run` just tells CRAN not to check the example for various reasons such as the example takes a long time to run.  ... it sort of runs against the idea that help files should be helpful or at least not make things worse.  __Bottom line: Ignore it__.
+> `Not run` just tells CRAN not to check the example for various reasons such as it takes a long time to run  ... it sort of runs against the idea that help files should be helpful or at least not make things worse.  __Bottom line: Ignore it__.
 If you are using html help and you see this, then [Run Examples]() will not do anything.
 In this case, you just copy-and-paste the code to run it.

 <br/>